-The KM3NeT future research infrastructure comprises a network of neutrino detectors in three deep seas of the Mediterranean Sea along the south coasts of Europe.
-Its administrative head quarters are located in the Netherlands, its data repository and data processing centres in France and Italy.
+The KM3NeT research infrastructure comprises a network of neutrino detectors in thevdeep seas of the Mediterranean Sea along the south coasts of Europe.
+Its data repository and data processing centres are in France and Italy.

 KM3NeT Installation Sites

-KM3NeT is a new Research Infrastructure with a cabled network of deep-sea neutrino detectors in the Mediterranean Sea.
-The neutrino detectors consist of large three dimensional arrays of optical modules – pressure resistant glass spheres with ultra-fast and very sensitive photo-sensors.
+KM3NeT is a Research Infrastructure with a cabled network of deep-sea neutrino detectors in the Mediterranean Sea.
+The neutrino detectors consist of large dimensional arrays of optical modules – pressure resistant glass spheres with ultra-fast and very sensitive photo-sensors.
 The optical modules are supported by mechanical structures called detection units.
-The detection units anchored in the deep-sea are linked to shore with a network of cables for electrical power and high-bandwidth data communication.
-On site, shore stations are equipped to provide power, computing facilities and a high-bandwidth internet connection to the central data repository.
+The detection units anchored in the deep-sea are linked to shore with a network of cables for electrical power and high-bandwidth fibre data communication.
+On shore, control stations are equipped to provide power, computing facilities and a high-bandwidth internet connection to the central data repository.

 Locations of the KM3NeT Research Infrastructure

-Three suitable deep-sea sites are identified, namely going from west to east, KM3NeT-Fr, off-shore Toulon (France), KM3NeT-It, off-shore Portopalo di Capo Passero (Italy) and KM3NeT-Gr, off-shore Pylos (Greece).
+During the design study three suitable deep-sea sites are identified, namely going from west to east, KM3NeT-Fr, off-shore Toulon (France), KM3NeT-It, off-shore Portopalo di Capo Passero (Italy) and KM3NeT-Gr, off-shore Pylos (Greece).
+Detector construction of ARCA in KM3NeT-It and ORCA in KM3NeT-Fr is well on its way.
 Data are continuously streamed via the public internet to the data repository and computing centres in Lyon, Bologna and in South-Italy.
-The administrative head quarters of the KM3NeT Research Infrastructure are located in Amsterdam, The Netherlands.

 Phases of construction

-The first phase of construction of the KM3NeT Research Infrastructure has begun in 2015 at the KM3NeT-It and KM3NeT-Fr site.
-For this, a Memorandum of Understanding for collaboration in the implementation of KM3NeT-phase1 has been sign by all participating funding authorities.
-For the next construction phase a Letter of Intent for KM3NeT 2.0 has been published.
-This Letter of Intent will serve as a reference document for requests for funding by the various stakeholders in Europe and abroad.
+The first phase of construction of the KM3NeT Research Infrastructure begun in 2015 at the KM3NeT-It and KM3NeT-Fr site.
+For this, a Memorandum of Understanding for collaboration in the implementation of KM3NeT-phase1 was signed by all participating funding authorities.
+For the next construction phase a Letter of Intent for KM3NeT 2.0 has been published, followed by a new Memorandum of Understanding signed by the funding authorities.
 Currently, the full configuration of KM3NeT 2.0 is partially funded.
-The final phase of construction of the KM3NeT Research Infrastructure will also include the KM3NeT-Gr site.
+The final phase of construction of the KM3NeT Research Infrastructure beyond KM3NeT 2.0 will also include the KM3NeT-Gr site.

 Synergy